gattia/pymskt/README.md

+# Development / Contributing
-# Tests
+## Tests
+- Running tests requires pytest (`conda install pytest` or `pip install pytest`)
-- Run tests using `pytest` in the home directory or `make test`
+- Run tests using `pytest` or `make test` in the home directory.

+## Coverage
+- Coverage results/info requires `coverage` (`conda install coverage` or `pip install coverage`)
 - Can get coverage statistics by running:
     - `coverage run -m pytest`
     or if using make:
     - `make coverage`

+## Notes for development
-- When updating the cython code, it is not re-built when we re-install.
+- When updating cython code, it is not re-built when we re-install using the basic `python setup.py install`.
 Therefore we force it to do this:
     - `python setup.py build_ext -i --force`

-# Contributing

 ### Tests
 If you add a new function, or functionality to `pymskt` please add appropriate tests as well.